ce-rust/cerk/cerk_port_mqtt_mosquitto/README.md

 This port publishes and/or subscribe CloudEvents to/from an MQTT topic.

-The port is implemented with the [Mosquitto Client](https://docs.rs/mosquitto-client/0.1.5/mosquitto_client/) and sends and receives messages according to the CloudEvents specification (see [MQTT Protocol Binding for CloudEvents v1.0](https://github.com/cloudevents/spec/blob/v1.0/mqtt-protocol-binding.md))
+The port is implemented with a fork of the [Mosquitto Client](https://docs.rs/mosquitto-client/0.1.5/mosquitto_client/) and sends and receives messages according to the CloudEvents specification (see [MQTT Protocol Binding for CloudEvents v1.0](https://github.com/cloudevents/spec/blob/v1.0/mqtt-protocol-binding.md)).

+The reason we are currently using a fork is that the version published on crates.io does currently not support the latest version of libmosquitto.
+Because we proposed a [change to libmostquitto](https://github.com/eclipse/mosquitto/pull/1932) to better support our usecase we need to use the headerfiles of latest version of libmosquitto.
+The goal is to used the published version at some point because otherwise this port can't be published on crates.io (see https://github.com/ce-rust/cerk/issues/88).

 ## Configurations